Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer.
-This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting lost packets being parts of the message, causing these packets to be removed from the sender's buffer.
+This may happen, for example, when a TTL parameter (passed in the sending function) triggers a timeout for retransmitting lost packets which constitute parts of a message, causing these packets to be removed from the sender's buffer.

 The sender notifies the receiver that it must not wait for retransmission of this